niklas-jacobsen/webshop-backend/README.md

-# Webshop project - frontend
+# Webshop project - backend

 This is a simple webshop application that is meant to be a learning project to gain more knowledge in both Front- and Backend development.